rrgrau/midasAnalyser/README.md

 Created with the Eclipse IDE.

+This software is supplied as is.
 Use entirely at your own risk.

 This application requires MIDAS_logger data files to work (https://github.com/rrgrau/midasLogger)